warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 ### Milestone #3:
 [M2 project page](https://github.com/warrior-ride-buddies/warrior-ride-buddies/projects/3)

+### Developer Guide
+This section provides information of interest to Meteor developers wishing to use this code base to expand upon.

+#### Installation
+First, install Meteor.

+Second, visit the this application's github page, and click the “Code” button to create a local copy.
+Alternatively, you can download the sources as a zip file or make a fork of the repo.
+However you do it, download a copy of the repo to your local computer.

+Third, cd into the warrior-ride-buddies/app directory and install libraries with:

+`$ meteor npm install`

+Fourth, run the system with:

+`$ meteor npm run start`

+If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).

 ## Contact Us
 Here are the developers of this application.
 If you want to get in contact with them, here are their professional portfolios:
 * [Kobey Arai](https://kobeyarai808.github.io/)